Connecting to Linux Servers and Clusters

 For example, Gompei (a macOS user) could log into the Ace cluster with his WPI username by running the following command in a terminal:

-Running Applications with a Graphical User Interface (GUI) from Linux Workstations
+Running Applications with a Graphical User Interface (GUI) from Linux Servers

 In order to launch interactive GUI applications, you will need to log in through ssh and include the -Y flag: